North Carolina vs. Tennessee College Basketball Predictions & Picks - November 29

 North Carolina Performance Insights

-- North Carolina wins the rebound battle by 8.9 boards on average.
-It records 37.2 rebounds per game, which ranks 55th in college basketball, while its opponents pull down 28.3 per outing.
+- North Carolina ranks 54th in the country at 37.2 rebounds per game.
+That's 8.9 more than the 28.3 its opponents average.

-- North Carolina knocks down 7.5 three-pointers per game (177th in college basketball) compared to its opponents' 7.2.
-It shoots 36.9% from deep while its opponents hit 30.7% from long range.
+- North Carolina connects on 7.5 three-pointers per game (177th in college basketball) at a 36.9% rate (73rd in college basketball), compared to the 7.2 its opponents make while shooting 30.7% from deep.

-- The Tar Heels average 105.2 points per 100 possessions on offense (30th in college basketball), and allow 85 points per 100 possessions (98th in college basketball).
+- The Tar Heels score 105.2 points per 100 possessions (31st in college basketball), while giving up 85 points per 100 possessions (98th in college basketball).

-- North Carolina has committed 10.2 turnovers per game (65th in college basketball action), 1.3 fewer than the 11.5 it forces on average (242nd in college basketball).
+- North Carolina has committed 1.3 fewer turnovers per game than its opponents, averaging 10.2 (67th in college basketball action) while forcing 11.5 (242nd in college basketball).

+- The Volunteers put up 73.7 points per game (216th in college basketball) while giving up 61.5 per outing (27th in college basketball).
+They have a +73 scoring differential and outscore opponents by 12.2 points per game.

+- The 35 rebounds per game Tennessee accumulates rank 117th in the nation, 2.8 more than the 32.2 its opponents collect.

 Rep your team with officially licensed college basketball gear!
 Head to Fanatics to find jerseys, shirts, and much more.